 Why is this so important?

-Improper posture and incorrect body mechanics are two of the primary causes of neck and back pain.
+Improper posture and incorrect body mechanics are two primary causes of neck and back pain.

-- Observe the object to be moved, if the object looks too heavy or too big then please get help!
+- Observe the object to be moved; if the object looks too heavy or oversized, please get help!

 - Before moving the object move any obstacles out of the path.